Kartikkumar04/Kartikkumar04/README.md

 - 👋 Hi, I’m @Kartikkumar04
 - 👀 I’m interested in Full Stack and AI
-- 🌱 I’m currently learning Full Stack
+- 🌱 I’m currently learning Python AI/ML (Full Stack----paused)
 - 💞️ I’m looking to collaborate on Instagram
 - 📫 How to reach me codedeveloperz on instagram
 - 😄 Pronouns: ...